thesse1/webmethods-api-gateway-staging/README.md

 | wm_{test_}apigw_staging_configure_prod_int | api-configure.yml | |
 | wm_{test_}apigw_staging_configure_prod_ext | api-configure.yml | |

-For all export pipelines, the pipeline variable commit-message must be configured as settable at queue time in the pipeline configurations in the Azure DevOps user interface.
+For all export pipelines, the pipeline variable commitMessage must be configured as settable at queue time in the pipeline configurations in the Azure DevOps user interface.

 | Pipeline | Pipeline definition | README |
 | ------ | ------ | ------ |